 About 16 rows of puff stitches and one and a half balls of yarn later, I was ready to close off the top of the hat!

-You close off the top of the hat by pinching the edges and single crocheting them together in a star formation.
-Alternatively, you can use a tapestry needle and weave a piece of yarn back and forth through the top of the stitches and pull tightly- see a video demonstration of this HERE at 18:20!
+You close off the top of the hat by pinching the edges and single crocheting or slip stitching them together in a star formation.
+Alternatively, you can use a tapestry needle and weave a piece of yarn back and forth through the top of the stitches and pull tightly- see a video demonstration of this below!

 Here is my hat all seamed up!
 I love the look of the scrunched-up, gathered ends 🙂